Updated January 2024

-However, solar panels are naturally most efficient during sunny weather because of the direct sunlight being harnessed from the sun.
-In inclement weather conditions, solar panels will still generate power as the solar cells are usually powered by light and not solar heat.
+Solar panels are naturally most efficient on sunny days because of the direct sunlight being harnessed.
+However, even during bad weather conditions, solar panels will still generate power as solar cells are usually powered by light and not heat.

 US-backed research has shown that high heat may actually cause solar panels to work less efficiently.
 Nevertheless, today’s technology requires rigorous testing of solar panels to ensure high efficiency and effectiveness.

-For solar panels to be certified for installation on an Irish home, they are usually subjected to rigorous reliability tests which include; dump heat tests, thermal cycling, and humidity freeze, among others.
+For solar panels to be certified for installation on an Irish home, they’re subjected to rigorous reliability tests which include; dump heat tests, thermal cycling, and humidity freeze, among others.

-Solar energy is a truly renewable energy source which does not deplete on usage
+Solar is a renewable energy source which doesn’t deplete on usage

-This means that solar energy can be harnessed in all the areas of the globe unlike some other sources such as fossil fuels.
+This means that solar energy can be harnessed in all areas of the world, unlike some other sources like fossil fuels.

 Solar energy will substantially reduce your electricity bills

-Meeting your energy needs by your own installed solar energy system will cut on your energy bills.
-The amount saved by the system depends on its size or the size of heat usage in your home; the current recommendation from the SEAI is that a solar system should be sized to cover a maximum of 70% of annual electricity usage.
+Meeting your energy needs with your own installed solar energy system will cut your energy bills.
+The amount saved by the system depends on its size and the energy demands of your home; the current recommendation from the SEAI is that a solar system should be sized to cover a maximum of 70% of annual electricity usage.

-Irish Solar installers will produce a report for your home using bespoke software that uses your location or Eircode to determine the potential output of your system.
-Determining factors include, location, system size, roof orientation South-facing is best but East-West orientation also works very well.
+Our solar installers will produce a report for your home using bespoke software that uses your location to determine the potential output of your system.
+Determining factors include, location, system size and roof orientation; south-facing is best but east-west orientation also works very well.